kdebarbaro/Time-Series-Analysis/Module_1_Basics/README.md

 **Script 6: *convertTimeseries2Events.m***

-This script converts time series data into event format temporal data and stores the output in the data folder.
+This script converts time series data into event data format and stores the output in the data folder.
 It follows the exact same process flow with the previous script, so we will omit the detailed explanation here.
 Detailed comments are provided in the script.

 **Script 7: *convertEvents2Pointprocess.m***

-This script converts event data into point process data which is a specific type of time series data with only 1 or 0 as its categories.
-Because point process data have only binary values (1 or 0) as its categories, users need to specify the event category that they would like to be converted into process process.
-The process/logic flow is also similar to the previous two scripts and detailed instructions can be found in the script.
+This script converts event data into binary spike train data which is a specific type of time series data with only 1 or 0 as its categories.
+Because spike train data have only binary values (1 or 0) as its categories, for datastreams with multiple discrete event types users will need to specify the event category that they would like to have converted into.
+The logic flow is similar to the previous two scripts and detailed instructions can be found in the script.

-In addition, because point process is a specific type of time series data, users can use ***convertTimeseries2Events.m*** if one needs to convert process process data back to event format temporal data.
+In addition, because spike trains are a specific type of time series data, users can use ***convertTimeseries2Events.m*** if one needs to convert spike train data back to event data format.